Save Car-Free Natoma Street!

 We applaud and support San Francisco’s newfound determination to join cities around the world in expanding urban car-free spaces.
 Cities large and small, like Paris, Madrid, Barcelona, Mexico City, and Amsterdam, are expanding networks of car-free streets – including car-free spaces at central transit stations.
 It would be a sad and bitter irony if the longest car-free street in District 6 was destroyed by the Parcel F project – the enacting legislation for which is sponsored by Supervisor Haney.

-We are asking Supervisor Haney and the Planning Commission to:
+We are asking Supervisor Haney to:

 - Modify the Parcel F project to keep Natoma Street car-free, and activate the south side of Natoma with people-oriented ground-floor uses;